 “…the garment of praise for the spirit of heaviness…” Isaiah 61:3

-Work your exchange of garments in me!
+Work your exchange in me!

 Give to the ministry